maxcelant/vault/Learning/Books/Kubernetes In Action/7 - ConfigMaps and Secrets：configuring applications.md

 ### Using `Secrets` resource
 - Secrets are encoded in base64.
 This allows it contain binary values, not just plain-text.
+- You can expose secrets as env variables similar to configmaps, but this is not recommended because env variables are usually dumped in error reports.
+- In general, use secret volumes.
 - When a secret volume is exposed to a container (or as a env variable), it is decoded and written to the file in actual form.

 ### Pod Yaml Definiton Breakdown